DavidFidge/WaveFunctionCollapse/README.md

 Limit: The maximum number of times this tile can be used in the map.
 If not defined then there is no limit.

-CanExceedLimitIfOnlyValidTile: If true, then the limit can be exceeded if this tile is the only valid tile that can be placed.
-Having a Limit of zero and CanExceedLimitIfOnlyValidTile = true is a useful way of constructing multi-tile objects that must be placed together.
+OnlyAllowedIfNoValidTilesConstraint: If true, this tile can only be placed if this tile (and other tiles with this flag set) is the only valid tile that can be placed.
+This is a useful way of constructing multi-tile objects that must be placed together.

 #### Code-defined configuration
 Code defined configuration mirrors the json-defined configuration - you pass in a dictionary of tile names to texture 2D objects and pass in a Rules object which contains all rules as defined above.